gardener/gardener/docs/extensions/healthcheck-library.md

 It is up to the extension to decide how to conduct health checks, though it is recommended to make use of the build-in health check functionality of `managed-resources` for trivial checks.
 By [deploying the depending resources via managed resources](../../extensions/pkg/controller/worker/genericactuator/machine_controller_manager.go), the [gardener resource manager](https://github.com/gardener/gardener-resource-manager) conducts basic checks for different API objects out-of-the-box (e.g `Deployments`, `DaemonSets`, ...) - and writes health conditions.

-By default, Gardener performs health check for all the `ManagedResource`s created in the shoot namespaces.
+By default, Gardener performs health checks for all the `ManagedResource`s created in the shoot namespaces.
 Their status will be aggregated to the `Shoot` conditions according to the following rules:

 - Health checks of `ManagedResource` with `.spec.class=nil` are aggregated to the `SystemComponentsHealthy` condition